encode/django-rest-framework/docs/api-guide/serializers.md

             model = Account
             fields = ('url', 'account_name', 'users', 'created')

-## Overiding the URL field behavior
+## Overriding the URL field behavior

 The name of the URL field defaults to 'url'.
 You can override this globally, by using the `URL_FIELD_NAME` setting.